kuzudb/kuzudb.github.io/docs/blog/factorization.md

 In short, the benefits of factorizing intermediate results just reduces computation and data copies here and there in many cases.
-You can try some of these queries on Kuzu and compare its performance on large datasets with non-factorized systems.
+You can try some of these queries on Kùzu and compare its performance on large datasets with non-factorized systems.

 ## How Does Kùzu Performe Factorized Query Processing?